tconbeer/harlequin/src/harlequin/tui/components/help_screen.md

 - PgUp: Move the cursor up one screen.
 - PgDn: Move the cursor down one screen.
 - ctrl+up: Scroll up one line.
-- ctrl+down: Scroll up one line.
+- ctrl+down: Scroll down one line.
 - ctrl+left: Move the cursor to the start of the current token.
 - ctrl+right: Move the cursor to the end of the current token.
-- shift+[up,down,left,right,home,end,PgUp,PgDn,ctrl+left,ctrl+right]: Select text while moving the cursor.
+- shift+[any]: Select text while moving the cursor.

 ### Results Viewer Bindings